Renin TestRenin Test

 The renin Test also called the Renin Assay test, is also called the plasma Renin Activity Test.
 Also called the plasma Renin Angiotensin Test.

 When your blood pressure is too low or your body is deficient in salt, kidneys release renin in the bloodstream.
 Renin converts Angiotensinogen (protein) produced by the liver into Angiotensin1 (Hormone).
 Angiotensin 1 Hormone is converted into Angiotensin II hormone in the lungs by angiotensin-converting enzyme (ACE)- Angiotensin II signals your adrenal glands to release aldosterone (Hormone).
 Angiotensin narrows the small blood vessels, and aldosterone tells your kidneys to retain salts and fluid.
-Both of these conditions will rise your blood pressure.
+Both of these conditions will raise your blood pressure.

 Symptoms Of High Renin Test: